 - The application is loaded directly into RAM. - By default, the Boot application is created and saved into the Flash memory.

-The default behavior after downloading an application program is for the controller to enter the STOPPED state irrespective of the Run/Stop input setting, the Run/Stop switch position or the last controller state before the download.
+The default behavior after downloading an application program is for the controller to enter the STOPPED state irrespective of the switch position or the last controller state before the download.

 However, there are 2 considerations in this regard: